Are you growing tired of Upwork? If so, you probably aren’t alone.

 That won’t cut it now.
 You’re in the wild west and only the most adaptable gunslingers will survive.
-No longer are you trying to grab the attention of HR departments that are trying to tick boxes before they hire an employee.
-You’re mainly trying to attract business owners with a unique problem that they need to fulfil.
+No longer are you trying to grab the attention of HR departments that are trying to tick boxes before they hire an employee?
+You’re mainly trying to attract business owners with a unique problem that they need to fulfill.

-So instead, focus your profile on your customer, the problems they face and how you and your awesome ability will solve that problem for them.
+So instead, focus your profile on your customers, the problems they face and how you and your awesome ability will solve that problem for them.
 You’ll soon have people coming to you.